IndigoUnited/jquery.scrollthrough/README.md

 `delay`  - The delay in ms used to remove the pointer-events `ignore` - A function that lets decide to pass-through in runtime, according to the event.

-The `ignore` event is particularly useful if you have an inner scrollable element.
+The `ignore` option is particularly useful if you have an inner scrollable element, e.g. a scrollable textarea.
 In this case, you don't want to pass-through if scrolling on it.
 Here's how you would do it:

 ```
 $('.fixed').scrollthrough('.scrollable', {